spacelab-ccny/sse-sp24/README.md

-# sse-spring-2024
+# Secure Systems Engineering, Spring 2024

-Materials for EE G7701 Secure Systems Engineering, Spring 2024
+Course materials will be uploaded here.
+Check the [website](https://tjo.is/teaching/sse-sp24/) for more details.